College of the North Atlantic

 Online Synchronous: Delivered fully online with live, scheduled videoconference classes.
 The instructor and the students in the course engage with the course content and each other at the same time, from different locations.

-Rehabilitation Assistants work as members of a health care team under the supervision of and in collaboration with Occupational Therapists and Physiotherapists.
-Rehabilitation Assistants are involved with the safe and proficient delivery of activities that have been established as a treatment plan for clients coping with temporary or permanent limitations in occupational performance and/or functional movement.
-The role of the Rehabilitation Assistant varies depending on the practice setting, which includes rehabilitation facilities, hospitals, long-term care facilities, community settings, and private practices.
-The Rehabilitation Assistant works with individuals, families, or groups, helping clients achieve optimal levels of physical, psychosocial, and/or cognitive abilities.
+Rehabilitation Assistants are integral members of a health care team that work under the supervision of and in collaboration with Occupational Therapists and Physiotherapists.
+They contribute to the safe and effective delivery of activities outlined in treatment plans for clients experiencing temporary or permanent limitations in occupational performance and/or functional movement.
+Their role varies depending on the practice setting, which may include rehabilitation facilities, hospitals, long-term care facilities, community settings and private practices.
+Rehabilitation Assistants work with individuals, families, and groups, helping clients achieve optimal physical, psychosocial, and cognitive function.

-This part-time program is offered through distributed learning offering flexibility, collaboration, and interaction with a cohort model to minimize isolation often associated with distance education.
-Online courses are enhanced by laboratory sessions and structured clinical placements (nineteen weeks at 4 points throughout the program).
+This part-time program is delivered through distributed learning, offering flexibility and fostering collaboration and interaction.
+A cohort model supports collaboration with classmates and minimizes isolation often associated with distance education.
+Online courses are enhanced by laboratory sessions and 19 weeks of structured clinical placements.
+Students complete four clinical placements throughout the program.

-Graduates of College of the North Atlantic’s Occupational Therapist Assistant or Physiotherapist Assistant Certificate program may apply to the Rehabilitation Assistant (OTA and PTA) program to receive dual certification.
-Graduates with one certification (OTA or PTA) from another institution are also eligible for advanced standing into the Rehabilitation Assistant program; entry point will be determined on a case-by-case basis.
+• Graduates with one certification from OTA or PTA from another institution are eligible for advanced standing into the Rehabilitation Assistant program; entry point will be determined on a case-by-case basis

 Upon successful completion of the Rehabilitation Assistant (OTA/PTA) program, graduates will be able to: